choiHkk/tacotron2/README.md

 ## Dataset
 1. download dataset - https://www.kaggle.com/datasets/bryanpark/korean-single-speaker-speech-dataset
 2. move dataset to /path/to/the/tacotron2/data/dataset
+3. mkdir /path/to/the/tacotron2/data/dataset
-3. cd /path/to/the/tacotron2/data/dataset
+4. cd /path/to/the/tacotron2/data/dataset
-4. unzip kss.zip -d kss
+5. unzip kss.zip -d kss

 ## Docker build
 1. cd /path/to/the/tacotron2